lukehorvat/flashular/README.md

 flashular
 =========

-A Rails-esque flash service for AngularJS.
+A Rails-inspired flash service for AngularJS.